-In 2015 14 per cent of 15-29 year olds in Finland lived in Helsinki.
-This makes 136 322 young or young adults in Helsinki at the beginning of 2015.
-More than every fifth of Helsinki resident belongs to this age group.
-With large numbers of students in Helsinki, the number of 20-24 year olds is growing in the city.
+At the end of 2019, 14 per cent of 15-29 year olds in Finland lived in Helsinki.
+This makes 133 777 young or young adults.
+Every fifth of Helsinki resident belongs to this age group.

 In Helsinki, the network was established in 2014, and its tasks include, for example, gathering information on young people’s welfare and living conditions and, drawing on that information, to evaluate the situation of the young with a view to back up local planning and policy making.
 The president of the network in Helsinki is the Deputy Mayor in charge of this sector.

 The network gave Helsinki City Urban Research and Statistics and the Youth Department the task to write, in cooperation with the people concerned, an annual report on young people’s welfare in Helsinki.
 The aim of the Report on Young People’s Welfare in Helsinki is to consolidate facts-based policy-making and thereby create better public services for the young.
 We therefore set out to present easily accessible open information that is updated regularly, and set up this website with its background database.

 Our idea of young people’s welfare is based on Amartya Sen’s and Martha Nussbaum’s capability approach, and we put the question whether young people have the skills and opportunities to cope in everyday life, to do things that they value and to have a good life.
 Do we perhaps find groups of young people that have unequal opportunities for a good life?
 In our work, we divided welfare into eight aspects: life and health, self development, managing the future, safety, emotions and interaction, active citizenship, equality, and nature and sustainability.